 L’Arche helps adults with intellectual disabilities to lead happy, fulfilling lives.
 L’Arche’s mission is to celebrate the unique value of each person and creates lifelong places of belonging through small, residential homes that empower residents to share their gifts with their neighborhood, city, country and world.
-Read the Summer 2019 City Fellows internship description here and the Assistant Info sheet here.
+Read the Spring 2022 City Fellows internship description here and the Assistant Info sheet here.

 Pui Tak Christian School

 Pui Tak Christian School’s mission is to equip young learners academically and spiritually to be future leaders for God’s Kingdom.
 Its vision is to see children rise to their potential and succeed in all spheres of life with joy and strength of character.
-Read the Summer 2019 City Fellows internship description here.
+A Summer 2022 City Fellows student may select either the JumpStart Teaching Internship or the JumpStart Administrative Internship.

 Internship Placement Process